mwelzl/oppd/draft-welzl-panrg-oppd.md

 # Security Considerations

 The idea of OPPD is only to discover on-path proxies.
-These devices must make it reasonably credible that they are indeed on-path; see the last item in {{notation}}.
+These devices must make it reasonably credible that they are indeed on-path; see the last item in {{general}}.

 Further security considerations will depend on the use case.